bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 That raises the question, why is JavaScript so popular/successful?
 There is no one great answer to this I'd be aware of.
 There are many good reasons to use JavaScript today, probably most importantly the great ecosystem that was built around it, and the huge amount of resources available today.
-But all of this is actually a consequence to some extend.
+But all of this is actually a consequence to some extent.
 Why did JavaScript became popular in the first place?
 Well, it was the lingua franca of the web for ages, you might say.
 But that was the case for a long time, and people hated JavaScript with passion.
 Looking back in time, it seems the first JavaScript popularity boosts happened in the second half of the last decade.
 Unsuprisingly this was the time when JavaScript engines accomplished huge speed-ups on various different workloads, which probably changed the way that many